adamfletcherUK/cursor-demo-eeukn10/documents/workflows/create_user_stories.md

-Read and understand this design specification
+Read and understand the inputted design specification

 Convert it into a set of user stories in a markdown file in /pocs